 Pub.
 54, Tax Guide for U.S. Citizens and Resident Aliens Abroad, has more information about the bona fide residence test, the physical presence test, the foreign earned income exclusion, and the housing exclusion and deduction.
 You can get this publication from most U.S. embassies and consulates or by writing to: Eastern Area Distribution Center, P.O.
 Box 85074, Richmond, VA 23261-5074.
-You can also download forms and publications from the IRS Web Site at www.irs.gov.
+You can also download this publication (as well as other forms and publications) from the IRS Web Site at www.irs.gov.